Did you know?

-Dakosaurus were fearsome predators that lived during the Late Jurassic period, around 152 to 157 million years ago.
-This prehistoric reptile was a member of the family Metriorhynchidae.
+Dakosaurus (Dakosaurus andiniensis), were fearsome predators that lived during the Late Jurassic period, around 152 to 157 million years ago.
+This prehistoric crocodile was a member of the family Crocodylomorpha.
 This family consists of marine crocodylomorphs that evolved to live almost exclusively in the ocean.

 Appearance

 Dakosaurus was a large and long reptile, measuring up to approximately 4.5 meters.
-The long, narrow snout filled with sharp teeth shows that Dakosaurus was well-suited for catching and eating fish and other marine animals.
-At the same it, it had a streamlined body with four flippers that allowed it to move quickly through the water.
+The long, narrow tall snout filled with sharp teeth shows that Dakosaurus was well-suited for catching and eating fish and other marine animals.
+At the same, it had a streamlined body with four flippers that allowed it to move quickly through the water.

-Dakosaurus was a large reptile, reaching up to 4.5 meters in length
+Dakosaurus was a large reptile, reaching up to 4.5 metres in length

 Habitat

-Fossils of Dakosaurus have been found in Europe, South America, Africa, and other areas.
+Fossils have been found from Late Jurassic deposits from England, France, Switzerland, Germany, Poland, Russia, Argentina, and Mexico.
 They were typically found in marine environments such as shallow seas and coastal regions.

-Based on the fossils, we strongly believe that Dakosaurus preferred warm, shallow waters with abundant marine life.
+Based on the fossils, it is believed that Dakosaurus preferred warm, shallow waters with abundant marine life.
 They lived in the same areas as ichthyosaurs, plesiosaurs, and other marine reptiles.

 Teeth fossils of Dakosaurus have been found in various parts of the world, including Europe, and South America